How to Grow Gladiolus: A Timeless Beauty!

 Some of these bugs are tiny and hard to see, but white and yellow spots showing up on your gladiolus leaves are a telltale sign.

 To treat any of these pests, spray your plant with a natural pesticide.
-Pure neem oil is a perfect option, this one from Neem Bliss.
+Pure neem oil is a perfect option.

 Keep in mind that neem oil isn’t as strong as commercial chemicals, so you’ll probably have to apply it a few times before your pest infestation completely clears up.